 Qualifications for a VA certificate of eligibility

 - If you are on active duty now, you need to have served at least 90 continuous days.

 - For veterans, the service requirements are a bit more complex, varying from 90 days of active duty to 24 continuous months.
+Your discharge status is also a factor.
 To determine if you meet the requirements, review the VA’s standards.

 There are three main options for getting your certificate of eligibility:

 - Apply online: The VA eBenefits online portal is the easiest and fastest route to get your certificate of eligibility.